|Atom||The unit particle of an element|

 An atom is the simplest unit of an element.
 It consists of:

 - A nucleus : containing protons and neutrons

 - Several electrons orbiting the nucleus, arranged in energy levels or shells

 Every atom has equal number of protons and electrons; hence the atom has no overall charge!

 <Image for labelled structure of an atom here>

 Isotopes are atoms with different nucleon numbers of the same element.

-To make that a little simple, isotopes are atoms with the same number of protons and different numbers of neutrons.
+To make that a little simple, isotopes are atoms with same number of protons, and different number of neutrons.